cbissett-at-ucsd/ECE141_Team_Project/README.md

   - The feeder doesn't dispense the correct amount of food.
 Someone who tested a bunch of feeders finds that most of them dispensed too much food, which could lead to poor health.

 ## Making the website
-The website hasa splash page(optional), fake login page, and a dashboard dashboard will have
+The website has a splash page(optional), fake login page, and a dashboard will have
-- sensor status's
+- Sensor Status's
   - possible bpm chart of the last 24 hrs
   - hydration level illustrated by javascript icon
   - food level
   - weight over time option?
   - gps tracking?
-- option to manually feed
+- Option to manually feed

-**required commands**
+**Required Commands**
 - post:  from user click         that the user has requested the dog be manually fed
 - get:   from website on load    bpm data of last 24 hrs
 - get:   from website on load    the water level